ping-maxwell/better-auth-kit/README.md

 ## Getting Started

-Head over to our [getting started guide](https://better-auth-kit.vercel.app/docs/getting-started) to get started with Better Auth Kit! 🫡
+Head over to our [docs](https://better-auth-kit.vercel.app/) to see what we offer! 🫡

 ## Plugins